qw3rtman/ralph/README.md

 ## Designing a Blueprint

+**Disclaimer: these instructions are a bit confusing, at the moment.
+It may be easier to take a look at the [example blueprints](https://github.com/qw3rtman/ralph/tree/master/examples).**

 A blueprint is an outline of the alias being designed.
 Let's take a look at the blueprint for the `digitalocean` alias shown in the images above.

 ```